olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

    The page migration behavior summarized by the following tables represents the current, observable behavior.
 Said behavior will likely change in the near future.

     ..
        CPU accesses to migratable memory may behave differently than other platforms you're used to.
 On Crusher, pages will not migrate from GPU HBM to CPU DDR4 based on access patterns alone.
-Once a page has migrated to GPU HBM it will remain there even if the CPU accesses it, and all accesses which do not resolve in the CPU cache will occur over the Infinity Fabric between the Trento CPU and the MI250X.
+Once a page has migrated to GPU HBM it will remain there even if the CPU accesses it, and all accesses which do not resolve in the CPU cache will occur over the Infinity Fabric between the AMD "Optimized 3rd Gen EPYC" CPU and AMD MI250X GPU.
 Pages will only *automatically* migrate back to CPU DDR4 if they are forcibly evicted to free HBM capacity, although programmers may use HIP APIs to manually migrate memory regions.

 ``HSA_XNACK=1`` **Automatic Page Migration Enabled**